 Except, There's That Treaty (And the Supreme Court)

 Pesky wars.
 And pesky treaties.
-According to the Los Angeles Times, San Mateo County Superior Court Judge Gerald Buchwald ruled in Kholsa's favor because his land was originally part of a Mexican land grant to the Alviso family that was guaranteed to be recognized by the Treaty of Guadalupe Hidalgo, the treaty that ended the Mexican-American War in 1848.
+According to the Los Angeles Times, San Mateo County Superior Court Judge Gerald Buchwald ruled in Khosla's favor because his land was originally part of a Mexican land grant to the Alviso family that was guaranteed to be recognized by the Treaty of Guadalupe Hidalgo, the treaty that ended the Mexican-American War in 1848.